usnistgov/cdcs-docker/README.md

 #### Web Server

-The following web servers are available for the CDCS: Uwsgi and Gunicorn.
+The following web servers are available for the CDCS: uWSGI and Gunicorn.

 The CDCS image contains a default configurations for each:
-- The default Uwsgi configuration writes in a UNIX socket, that Nginx reads from.
+- The default uWSGI configuration writes in a UNIX socket, that Nginx reads from.
 A socket file is mounted in both containers (`cdcs_socket`).
 - Gunicorn on the other hand, communicates with Nginx via a port (8000).

 You can switch from one web server to the other by setting `WEB_SERVER` in the `.env` file to either `uwsgi` or `gunicorn`.
-The Nginx configuration is a little different depending on the web server, so `SERVER_CONF` needs to be updated accordingly: use `default` (HTTP deployment with Uwsgi) or `https` (HTTPS deployment with Uwsgi) for Uwsgi, and `gunicorn_http` or `gunicorn_https` for Gunicorn.
+The Nginx configuration is a little different depending on the web server, so `SERVER_CONF` needs to be updated accordingly: use `default` (HTTP deployment with uWSGI) or `https` (HTTPS deployment with uWSGI) for uWSGI, and `gunicorn_http` or `gunicorn_https` for Gunicorn.

 ## 2. Deploy the stack